It’s Called Pepper Bellies and It’s the Perfect Dish for Football

 First, you'll want to cook your chili on low while you prep your toppings.
 Big bowls work fantastic and you are going to start by filling the bottom of your bowl with chips.
 Try not to go too big with your bowl because this food expands in your stomach, you can always come back for seconds.

-It's easiest to eat with a fork and you can thank me later on this delicious meal I discovered at a school carnival in California when I was just a little lady.
-My family has been enjoying it for years.
-When we moved to Washington State we rediscovered it at local baseball games and it was referred to as a Frito Bandito.
+It's easiest to eat with a fork and you can thank me later for this delicious meal I discovered at a school carnival in California when I was just a little lady.
+My family has been enjoying it for decades.
 Over the years I've switched up toppings and feel like I've found just the right mix.

 What say you?